-No I'm not talking about Brad Pitt, the movie, or even Cougar Sports Weekly:.
-Here's part of what I wrote for the latest edition of
+No I'm not talking about Brad Pitt, the movie, or even Michael Lewis.
+Here's part of what I wrote for the latest edition of Cougar Sports Weekly:

 Leach clearly isn't viewing special teams as an afterthought, as so many other coaches do.
 He devoted a significant amount of money to hire one of the nation's top special teams coaches, Eric Russell, away from Tennessee.
 And a number of other assistant coaches -- notably Jeff Choate, who was Boise State's special teams coordinator before being hired to coach the linebackers here -- have deep special teams ties.